-Registration for the SAT Subject Tests costs $23.
-There is an additional $23 fee for Foreign Language tests with listening, and if you choose to take more that one subject test on the same day, there is a fee of $12 for each test beyond the first.
-If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee.Back to the Top
+Registration for the SAT Subject Tests costs $26.
+There is an additional $26 fee for Foreign Language tests with Listening, and if you choose to take more than one subject test on the same day, there is a fee of $21 for each test beyond the first.
+If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee of $29.Back to the Top

 Obtaining extended time for the SAT Subject Tests is a multi-step process.
 If you want extended time, you should begin by talking to your school counselor.
 Additional information can be found on the College Board SAT Accommodations page.Back to the Top

 The scaled score is based on the raw score for the test.
-The raw score for a test is calculated by taking the number of correct answers and subtracting one quarter of the number of incorrect answers.
+The raw score for a test is calculated by adding one point for each correct answer and subtracting a fractional point for each incorrect answer (1/4 point for five-choice questions, 1/3 point for four-choice questions, and 1/2 point for three-choice questions).
+No points are added or subtracted for unanswered questions.
+If the resulting score is a fraction, it is rounded to the nearest whole number.
 This score will then be compared to those of other test takers to obtain the scaled score.Back to the Top